Common-Size Balance Sheet: Assets

 - Long-Term Asset Allocation

-The observed shifts in asset allocation suggest a dynamic capital structure, potentially influenced by acquisitions, divestitures, and changes in investment strategies.
-The significant increase in cash and cash equivalents in early 2025, followed by a rapid decrease, warrants further investigation to understand the underlying business activities driving these movements.
-The fluctuations in goodwill and intangible assets may indicate impairment charges or adjustments related to business combinations.
+The observed shifts in asset allocation suggest a dynamic financial strategy, potentially involving changes in investment priorities, acquisitions, or divestitures.
+The significant increase in cash holdings in mid-2025, followed by a decrease, warrants further investigation to understand the underlying business activities driving these movements.